Self-care is more than a buzzword in the mental health community: it’s a way of life.

 I’ll illustrate how this works with an example.
-If you haven’t signed up for a free Interact account, this is a good time to do so!
+If you haven’t signed up for an Interact account, this is a good time to do so!
 That way, you can build your quiz as you follow the five easy steps below.

 Keep reading or jump ahead:

 - Decide on a quiz topic and title